joserodr68/joserodr68/README.md

 # José Antonio Rodríguez

-I am an AI developer with a solid background in Telecommunications and Networking.
+I am an AI developer with a solid background in Telecommunications and Enterprise Networks.
 Throughout my career, I have worked on various projects with telecommunications technologies, allowing me to develop innovative and efficient solutions.
 My passion for technology and problem-solving has led me to specialize in the field of AI, where I continue to learn and apply new techniques to improve connectivity and communication.

 ## Experience